Nick-Pillsbury/RCOS-Cilium/Cluster-testing/Network.md

    ```

 2. **Increase the Number of Pods**
-   To scale up the workload, first create ngnix deployment then increase the number of pods.
+   To scale up the workload, first create ngnix deployment then increase the number of pods for throughput testing adn creating high traffic.
 Example to create 50 NGINX pods:
    ```bash
    kubectl create deployment nginx --image=nginx kubectl scale deployment nginx --replicas=50